-The book contains a wealth of examples.
+The book contains many examples.
 It is a good idea to read an example:

 - If you remember things better when they are made concrete. - If you are not quite sure that you have properly understood the material it exemplifies.

 But: The exam will not require knowledge of any particular example.